Government Pension Investment Fund

-Government Pension Investment Fund (年金積立金管理運用独立行政法人, Nenkin Tsumitate-kin Kanri Un'yō Dokuritsu-gyōsei-Hōjin), or GPIF, is an incorporated administrative agency (an independent administrative institution), established by the Japanese government.
+Government Pension Investment Fund (年金積立金管理運用独立行政法人, Nenkin Tsumitate-kin Kanri Un'yō Dokuritsu-gyōsei-Hōjin), or GPIF, is an incorporated administrative agency (an independent administrative institution), established in 2006 by the Japanese government.
 It is the largest pool of retirement savings in the world.
 Japan's GPIF is the largest public fund investor in Japan by assets and is a major proponent of the Stewardship Principles.
+As of September 2025, GPIF had ¥277 trillion ($1.87 trillion) in assets under management.

+Governance

+GPIF is reporting directly to the Japanese Ministry of Health, Labour and Welfare, while it commissions external asset management institutions with investments.
+The board of governors consists of the president Kazuto Uchida, planning and general affairs director Izumi Junichi, CIO Yoshizawa Yusuke, chairperson Hirohide Yamaguchi and eight other regular members.

 Profile

 The Government Pension Investment Fund (GPIF) states that it has been established on the following investment principles: